honeytrap/honeytrap-docs/docs/setup/server/install-server.md

 This step will explain the necessary steps you need to take in order to run the Docker Compose.

-## Start the Honeytrap Agent
+## Start the HoneyTrap Agent

-Finally, this section describes how the Honeytrap Agent can be connected to the Honeytrap Server.
+Finally, this section describes how the HoneyTrap Agent can be connected to the HoneyTrap Server.

 {% endcapture %}